microsoft/PowerToys/README.md

 - We adjusted how upgrading works in 0.20.
 In 0.19 we accounted for this upcoming change but if you are going from 0.18 to 0.20, please directly use the installer file.

-### Via GitHub with MSI [Recommended]
+### Via GitHub with EXE [Recommended]

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.20.0-x64.msi` to download the PowerToys installer.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.20.0-x64.exe` to download the PowerToys installer.

 This is our preferred method.